-Solid, visible particles found in dusts, fumes and smoke that have escaped the filtering mechanisms of the nose may also be trapped by the mucus.
-The mucus is wafted by the tiny cilia hairs until it reaches the back of the throat where it is either expelled through the mouth or swallowed and passed to the stomach.
-In this latter case, the contaminating chemicals will enter the body in the same way as contaminated food or drink.
-This is dealt with in more detail in the section on the digestive system.
+Solid, visible particles (found in dusts, fumes, and smoke) that have escaped the filtering mechanisms of the nose may also be trapped by the mucus.
+The mucus is propelled by the tiny cilia hairs until it reaches the back of the throat where it is either expelled through the mouth or swallowed and passed to the stomach.
+If it passes into the stomach, the chemical will enter the body in the same way as contaminated food or drink.
+This route of exposure is dealt with in more detail in the section below on swallowing (ingestion).

-Some acids, caustics or organic chemicals, when inhaled in sizable amounts, can cause serious and irreparable "burn" damage to the mouth, nose, trachea, bronchi and lungs.
+Some acids, bases, or organic chemicals, when inhaled in sizable amounts, can cause serious and irreparable "burn" damage to the mouth, nose, trachea, bronchi and lungs.

 Workplace chemicals can enter the air in a number of different ways.
 Simple evaporation is probably the most common way.
-Organic solvents, such as toluene, methyl ethyl ketone (MEK) or alcohols, generally evaporate more rapidly than water, acids or caustics, though this is not always the case.
+Organic solvents, such as toluene, methyl ethyl ketone (MEK), or alcohols, generally evaporate more rapidly than water, acids, or bases, although this is not always the case.
 Evaporation produces vapours.
-Vapours are formed from substances that exist as solids or liquids under normal temperature and pressure conditions.
-Substances that do not exist as solids or liquids at normal temperatures and pressures are called gases.
+Vapours are formed from products that exist as solids or liquids under normal temperature and pressure conditions.
+Products that do not exist as solids or liquids at normal temperatures and pressures are called gases.
 Gases as well as vapours can contaminate the workplace air.

 In some instances, an industrial process might produce tiny liquid droplets that are able to float in the air.
 These droplets are called mists.
 Mists are formed by gases that condense into small liquid droplets in the air.
 Alternatively, mists may form by breaking up, splashing, or atomizing a liquid.
 Examples include acid mists from electroplating, oil mists from cutting and grinding, or paint spray mists from painting operations.